elabftw/elabdoc/doc/contributing.rst

 * set `SITE_URL` to `https://localhost:3148` or whatever port you chose in the previous step.
 * Change the `volumes:` lines to bind mount the container to the source code.
-The part before the `:` is the source path on your host that you should adjust.
-The part after corresponds to the destination path where the code lives in the container.
-For the elabftw container, adjust the source to point to the `$dev/elabftw` path and adjust the destination path to `/elabftw`.
-For the mysql container, adjust the source to point to `$dev/elabftw/mysql` and keep the destination path as `/var/lib/mysql`.
+Paths are formatted as `SOURCE:DESTINATION`, in which the source path is the path located on the local file directory and the destination path is the path located on the Docker container.
+    * For the elabftw container: Adjust the source path to point to `$dev/elabftw`.
+Adjust the destination path to `/elabftw`.
+    * For the mysql container: Adjust the source to point to `$dev/mysql`.
+Keep the destination path as `/var/lib/mysql`.
 The lines should look like this:

 .. code-block:: yaml

     services:
         web:
             volumes:
-                - $dev/elabftw:/elabftw
+                - ~/elabdev/elabftw:/elabftw
         mysql:
             volumes:
-                - $dev/elabftw/mysql:/var/lib/mysql
+                - ~/elabdev/mysql:/var/lib/mysql

 * Start the containers: